Degrees: B.S. Northwestern University, M.F.A. University of Texas-Austin, Ph.D. University of Pittsburgh

-Michael Mehler has designed scenery, lighting, and sound in Atlanta, Austin, Charleston, Chicago, Pittsburgh, and Hampton Roads.
-Favorite designs include Remembrances (world premiere with Ballet Austin), The Importance of Being Earnest (Unseam’d Shakespeare Company), Waiting for Godot (Pitt Repertory Theatre), The Cherry Orchard (Allegheny College Playshop Theatre) and Romeo and Juliet (Virginia Shakespeare Festival).
+Michael Mehler has designed scenery and lighting for more than 25 years in Atlanta, Charleston, Chicago, Pittsburgh, Texas, and Virginia.
+Favorite designs include Remembrances (world premiere with Ballet Austin), The Importance of Being Earnest (Unseam’d Shakespeare Company), Waiting for Godot (Pitt Repertory Theatre), The Cherry Orchard and Civil War Christmas (Allegheny College Playshop Theatre), Mnemonic (Baylor University Theatre), and Romeo and Juliet (Virginia Shakespeare Festival).